ColsonXu/video-query/README.md

 # video-query

+DEMO (might not work right now, but the app works locally): https://vquery.streamlit.app/

 ## Inspiration
 As a student and avid self-learner, I often watch a lot of videos to gain new knowledge.
 Video is a great medium for knowledge because humans are visual learners.
 However, it is a tedious job when I want to review those concepts or find some specific detail in a 2-hour long lecture recording.
 Before vQuery, there is no way to interactively search a video file using natural language.